 Model content types

-Define and structure CMS content types in code, including properties, relationships, and search behavior, and synchronize them to Optimizely CMS.
+Define and structure CMS content types in code, including properties, relationships, and search behavior, and sync them to Optimizely CMS (SaaS).

 Use this approach to keep your content model versioned, reusable, and aligned with your application code.